nkmakes/nkmakes.github.io/_posts/2020-08-25-crypto-bot-freqtrade-install-windows.md

 ---
 layout: post
-title:  "Freqtrader part 1: Running your open source crypto bot on Windows 10"
+title:  "Freqtrade part 1: Running your open source crypto bot on Windows 10"
 date:   2020-8-25 8:05:55 +0100
 image:  /images/freqtrade_main.JPG
 tags:   Freqtrader crypto bitcoin trading bot
-description: How-to guide to create your own local Windows 10 Freqtrader crypto bot to start to test your crypto strategies today.
+description: How-to guide to create your own local Windows 10 Freqtrade crypto bot to start to test your crypto strategies today.
 ---

 I've been pretty fascinated about trading and crypto from years ago, money just loses it's value, automated algorithmic trading offers a way your computer work as your personal money manager, just under your orders, crypto promises a world with cheap and secure transaction fees, and a shield for inflation.